FOOD ALLERGY OIT DOSE TIPS AND TRICKS

 If your child willingly eats a dose of whole nuts, you have it easy!
 No need to jump through any hoops.
 If not, check out the food allergy OIT tips and tricks below for whole nuts.Check with your allergist for protein equivalency as brands differ in protein contents.

-OIT DOSE IDEAS FOR WHOLE NUTS
+SIMPLE OIT DOSE TIPS FOR PEANUTS AND WHOLE NUTS

 - Peanut M&M’s Be aware whether you’re using Regular or Mega size.